mottla/speech-to-text/README.md

 ```bash
 python main.py
 ```

-The program will create a folder inside the project called Transcripts, where it stores all transcribed audio.
+- **Just-in-Time Transcription **: The program will create a folder inside the project called Transcripts, where it stores all transcribed audio.
+- **Static**: Select a folder, the program will recurse over all .mp3 and .wav files and create a .txt transcription file for each.
+Enable speaker embedding processor to consistently identify speakers across the files.

 ## Contributing